 Little did I know that my therapy would come from simply walking outside.
 Once I take that step into the great outdoors, my spirit comes alive.
 This heavenly place that I speak of so happens to be in the backyard.
 Within a multitude of living organisms and plants I found solace and myself.
-Every individual is unique and requires specific nutrients to flourish.
+Every individual is unique and requires specific nutrients to flourish and the same applies to plants.
 I discovered my love for Gardening several years ago while coping with depression.
 Never in a million years did I imagine I would have my hands and nails in the dirt, but here I am loving every minute of it.
-Creating a space that I love and look forward to seeing each day gives me a reason to get out of bed.
-Taking a seed and making it grow into a healthy and edible or visually stimulating plant gives me a sense of accomplishment in almost a motherly fashion.
+Creating a space that I love and look forward to, seeing them each day gives me a reason to get out of bed.
+What inspires me the most is taking a seed and making it grow into an edible or visually stimulating plant.
+This gives me a sense of accomplishment in almost a motherly fashion.

 For whatever ailment you care to nourish, I would strongly recommend starting a garden.
 It would be wise to check with your local garden store as to what plants or crops are best to plant during that particular season.
 You can also grow your plants according to your zone.
 Check what growing zone you are in here.

 - Get yourself a medium sized pot (can be found at your Local Garden Stores, Dollar Stores or places like Lowes/Home Depot).

 - I recommend you start with tomato seeds or pepper seeds (these have worked well for me in the past).

 - Take one of your pots and add soil up to the very top.
 Poke a 1-3 inch hole (depending on the type of seeds you have).

 - Take a ripe tomato, cut in half and squeeze out the seeds.
 You can rinse and drain them if you wish but I normally don’t do this step.